What Are the Common Types of Injuries After a Car Accident?

 You could be entitled to recover the cost of your:

-• Healthcare expenses: This could include your emergency room bill, ambulance services, diagnostic testing, medications, surgeries, hospitalizations, physical therapy or other forms of rehab, and any other care related to your crash injuries.
+- Healthcare expenses: This could include your emergency room bill, ambulance services, diagnostic testing, medications, surgeries, hospitalizations, physical therapy or other forms of rehab, and any other care related to your crash injuries.

-• Future healthcare costs: If your doctors believe you may need ongoing or future treatment, you could also get compensation for these costs.
+- Future healthcare costs: If your doctors believe you may need ongoing or future treatment, you could also get compensation for these costs.

-• Lost income: Your injuries could leave you unable to work.
+- Lost income: Your injuries could leave you unable to work.
 You could have missed paychecks, gig work, or other opportunities to earn income as normal.

-• Miscellaneous expenses: From your trips to see a doctor to the cost of purchasing medical devices, your out-of-pocket expenses also add up.
+- Miscellaneous expenses: From your trips to see a doctor to the cost of purchasing medical devices, your out-of-pocket expenses also add up.

 You could even make a recovery for the non-financial losses you faced.
 These could include:

-• Pain and suffering
+- Pain and suffering

-• Reduced ability to enjoy life
+- Reduced ability to enjoy life

-• Scarring and disfigurement
+- Scarring and disfigurement

-When you handle your case independently, it can be hard to know everything you qualify to seek and how much.
+When you handle your case independently, it can be difficult to know everything you qualify to seek and how much.
 However, if you work with a personal injury lawyer, they can explain what you could recover in a settlement or an award and how to get paid after a car accident.

 The Buckhead Law Group Gets Results

 We get you the results you need and provide legal advice through the whole court process.
-Don’t be unprepared when you could have one of the best legal teams out there to assist you.
-Reach out to us today to get your consultation.
+Don’t be unprepared.
+Contact the car accident attorneys at Buckhead Law Saxton Accident & Injury Lawyers, P.C., today for a free consultation.

 Steps to Take When Seeking Compensation for Your Car Accident Injuries

 The hours and days following an accident can feel chaotic and painful.
 You feel overwhelmed by questions, unsure of what to do next.
-Bear in mind that taking a few important steps can make all the difference for your case.
+Keep in mind that taking a few important steps can make all the difference for your case.

 If you want to seek compensation for your losses, consider doing the following after a crash: